mustafe2889/Assignment-two/README.md

 ## API Configuration

-Describe any configuration that needs to take place before running the API.
-For example, creating an `.env` file and what variables to put in it.
+creating an `.env` file and what variables to put in it.
 Give an example of how this might be done.

 REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB, just placeholders as indicated below: